dgkanatsios/CKAD-exercises/f.services.md

 spec:
   podSelector:
     matchLabels:
-      run: nginx # selector for the pods
+      app: nginx # selector for the pods
   ingress: # allow ingress traffic
   - from:
     - podSelector: # from pods